Communication Networks Certificate

 Department of Computer Science, College of Information Science & Technology

-The Communication Network Certificate Program is a career program designed to meet the growing industry demand for qualified, highly trained individuals in the field of computer network systems.
-It is designed to give the working professional both a conceptual view and an in-depth understanding of the latest technologies.
-The program includes courses ranging from basic concepts such as Local Area Networks to advanced networking concepts such as mobile wireless communication systems and networks.
+The communication network certificate Program is a career program designed to meet the growing industry demand for qualified, highly trained individuals in the field of computer network systems.
+The certificate is designed to give the working professional both a conceptual view and an in-depth understanding of the latest technologies.
+The program includes courses ranging from basic concepts such as local area networks to advanced networking concepts such as mobile wireless communication systems and networks.

 Program Contact Information

 - Submit a resume detailing your work experience and background (if applicable).

 - Applicants are required to have a command of oral and written English.
 Those who do not hold a baccalaureate or other advanced degree from the U.S., OR a baccalaureate or other advanced degree from a pre-determined country on the waiver list, must meet the minimum language proficiency score requirement in order to be considered for admission.
 Applicants need to earn a minimum 550 on the written TOEFL: 213 for computer-based: 80 internet-based; 6.5 IELTS; or 53 PTE.

 Students who have not taken an undergraduate data structures course or an introductory communication networks course with a grade of “B-” or better in each course must do so before they will be allowed to continue in the program.